NathanLands/nathanlands.github.io/_posts/2014-3-3-Hello-World.md

 P.S.
 [We're building our team](https://angel.co/blockai/jobs)!
 Please read about [our culture](https://www.blockai.com/culture) and [mission](https://www.blockai.com/culture#mission) before applying.

-P.S.S. _I'd like to sincerenly thank the people who altho they're not part of the company, have been a part of the path to us getting here, whether they know it or not.
-Patrick Murck, Erik Voorhees, Atif Nazir, Scott Banister, Marshall Hayner, Jackson Palmer and many others I'm forgetting._
+P.S.S. _I'd like to sincerenly thank the people who altho they're not part of our team, have been part of the path to us getting here, whether they know it or not.
+Patrick Murck, Atif Nazir, Scott Banister, Marshall Hayner, Jackson Palmer and many others I'm forgetting._